 In April 2004, Ismail Peltek of Rochester, New York, murdered his wife and fractured the skulls of his daughters because he was “concerned that my family’s honor was taken” (Rochester Democrat & Chronicle, April 24, 2004).

 In January 2008, teenage sisters Amina and Sarah Said were shot to death in Irving, Texas, by their father, Yaser Abdel Said.
 Their great aunt, Gail Gartrell, told reporters, “This was an honor killing” (“Honor Killing in Texas,” Human Events, Jan.
 8, 2008).
 The mother says that Yaser killed them because they were dating non-Muslim boys (“Honor Killing Dad Secretly Taped Girls,” Fox News, Aug.
 6, 2010).
 Yaser Said vanished the night of the murders.
+In August 2020, he was captured in Texas and indicted on capital murder charges.
+Said’s son, Islam, and his brother, Yassein, were charged with concealing a person from arrest and obstructing justice.
+Islam pleaded guilty in January 2021 and Yassein was found guilty by a jury in February.
+In August 2022, Yaser Said was convicted of capital murder and convicted to life in prison.

 In July 2008, Chaudhry Rashid strangled his daughter to death in Jonesboro, Georgia, “to restore the family’s honor” after she wanted to end her arranged marriage.